katherine-benjamin/ph-knotted-proteins/README.md

 Beginning from protein coordinate data obtained from KnotProt and the PDB, the computational pipeline applied in the paper is as follows.

 1. For each protein chain, add five linearly interpolated points between each successive pair of alpha carbon coordinates.
-2. Compute first persistent homology of the Viertoris-Rips complexes associated to these interpolated chains:
+2. Compute first persistent homology of the Vietoris-Rips complexes associated to these interpolated chains:

     a) For trefoil-knotted chains, generate persistence diagrams with Ripser.